aadityakalwani/RNG/README.md

 # RNG
-Basic Simple Random Number Generator
+Random Number Generator
+does some cool stuff and im kinda proud fo it nice